 There are two maps on risk and WFD protected areas.
 One map is showing Natura 2000 protected areas superposed in a semi-transparent way on the flood hazard areas (for low probability floods scenario).
 Only those flood hazard areas that are overlapping (partly or entirely) the protected areas, are displayed.
 The second map displays the total numbers of affected areas designated for the abstraction of water intended for human consumption under WFD Article 7, and of the affected bodies of water designated as recreational waters, including areas designated as bathing waters under Directive 2006/7/EC by floods with low, medium and high probability in the parts of the countries belonging to the Danube River Basin District.
-Floods with high probability intersect with at least 927 drinking water and recreational water areas, floods with low probability intersect with at least 1114 drinking water and recreational water areas and floods with low probability intersect with at least 1389 drinking water and recreational water areas in the Danube River Basin District.
+Floods with high probability intersect with at least 927 drinking water and recreational water areas and floods with low probability intersect with at least 1114 drinking water and recreational water areas in the Danube River Basin District.